minerllabs/public-site/competition/index.md

 ---
 layout: default
-title: MineRL Competition 2019
+title: MineRL Competition 2020
 ---

-### [Sign-up to participate on <u>[AIcrowd]</u>!](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition)
+### [Sign-up to participate on <u>[AIcrowd]</u>!](https://www.aicrowd.com/challenges/neurips-2020-minerl-competition)

-### [Competition submissions OPEN!
-Submit your first agent <u>[here]</u>!](https://github.com/minerllabs/competition_submission_starter_template)

 <div class="sidebarstatus">
     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>

 We are holding a competition on sample-efficient reinforcement learning using human priors.
 Standard methods require months to years of game time to attain human performance in complex games such as Go and StarCraft.
 In our competition, participants develop a system to obtain a diamond in Minecraft using only four days of training time.
-To facilitate solving this hard task with few samples, we provide a dataset of human demonstrations.
 <!-- <div style="text-align: center; margin: auto" width='100%'> -->
 <iframe allowFullScreen="allowFullScreen" src="https://www.youtube.com/embed/ggo1WAldyq0?ecver=1&amp;iv_load_policy=3&amp;rel=0&amp;showinfo=0&amp;yt:stretch=16:9&amp;autohide=1&amp;color=white&amp;width=560&amp;width=560" width="100%" height="395" allowtransparency="true" frameborder="0" style="margin:auto">
 </iframe>
 <!-- </div> -->

-This competition uses a set of Gym environments based on Malmo.
-To improve the experience for competition participants, we have extended Malmo to support many new features, including synchronous ticking.
-The environments and dataset loader will be available as a pip package when the competition begins.
+The MineRL competition offeres a set of Gym environments paired with human demonstrations to provide participants with the ability to tackle the difficult Minecraft sample efficiently.
+This year we are introducing a new vectorized action and observation space that obscures the agent's actions to prevent participants from using domain knowlege to solve the ObtainDiamond task!

 <h5 style="text-align: center;"><b>Sample snippets of the dataset.</b></h5>
 <div class="video-player">